Soul of the Earth Village

 It is a space where learning is not separate from life.

-Where children can be outside, moving, exploring, creating, and building real skills.
+Children are free to be outside, moving, exploring, creating, and building real skills through experience, relationship, and curiosity.

-Where we learn not only from guides, experts, and wisdom keepers, but from the parents within the community as well, creating space for homeschooling parents to share their knowledge, not as something held privately, but as something that can be lived, shared, and offered in a way that also supports their families.
+Where we learn not only from guides, experts, and wisdom keepers, but also from the parents within the community, creating space for homeschooling parents to share their knowledge not as something held privately, but as something that can be lived, shared, and offered in a way that also supports their families..

 And where families are invited to stay connected - not just at the beginning and end of the day, but throughout the learning experience itself.